 International applicants should submit an admissions application with an application fee, drawn on either a U.S. bank or U.S. dollar account.
 Applicants must also submit official transcripts or mark sheets directly to Clark Atlanta University from all high school(s), preparatory school(s) and/or collegiate institutions attended, including official English translations and U.S. grading equivalents when applicable.
 International applicants are not required to submit SAT and/or ACT test scores.
 They may, if they have taken the tests; however, it is not a requirement for admissions into the University.
 Graduate applicants must have ascertained a Baccalaureate Degree from a recognized college or university to be considered for graduate admissions.
 Nonetheless, the University requires a minimum score of 500 on the paper examination or 173 on the computerized examination of the Test of English as a Foreign Language (TOEFL) or the International English Language Test System (IELTS) minimum of 4.5.
-The TOEFL may be waived for transfer students who have earned a grade of "C" or better in English Composition I and II from an accredited U.S. college or university.
+The TOEFL or the IELTS may be waived for transfer students who have earned a grade of "C" or better in English Composition I and II from an accredited U.S. college or university.
 The test may also be waived for students from countries where English is the primary language and the medium of instruction.

-For international students to be considered for admission, please observe the following deadlines: All requested application credentials must be received by Clark Atlanta University by: May 1 for August entry and October 1 for January entry.
-For issuance of I-20 or DS-2019: June 1 for August entry and November 1 for January entry.
+For international students to be considered for admission, please observe the following deadlines: All requested application credentials must be received by Clark Atlanta University by:

+- May 1 for fall (August) entry - October 1 for spring (January) entry - For issuance of I-20 or DS-2019: June 1 for fall (August) entry - For issuance of I-20 or DS-2019: November 1 for spring (January) entry

 When academic, language and financial abilities are certified, Clark Atlanta University will issue an I-20 or DS-2019 (Certificate of Eligibility).
 This document is to be taken to a U.S. Consulate to apply for a nonimmigrant student visa.
 Form DS-2019 (J-1 exchange visitor visa certificate) is usually issued to students who are funded by their home government or by an international organization.
 If no organizational sponsor is involved, an I-20 (F-1 student visa certificate) will be issued.